These Brown Butter Blueberry-Bacon Waffles are sweet, smoky and buttery, with a subtle nutty flavor. Perfection! And there's a gluten-free option too!

 - 1 tablespoon unsalted butter for the waffle iron

-- Add the bacon strips to a sauté pan and cook over medium heat until they are golden and crispy, a few minutes per side.
+- Cook the bacon.
+Add the bacon strips to a sauté pan and cook over medium heat until they are golden and crispy, a few minutes per side.
 Place them on a paper towel-lined plate to drain.
 Then crumble the strips into bite-sized pieces.

-- Let the waffles cool on a cooling rack and then serve!
+- Cool.
+Let the waffles cool on a cooling rack and then serve!